kooroshvaziri/AIML_Classifier_Performance_Comparison_for_Termed_Certified_Deposits/README.md

 ![Classifiers Comparison](images/p3_classifier_compare.png)

+Accuracy of LR:  0.91

+Precision of LR:  0.65

+Recall of LR:  0.40

 High accuracy is only one part of the story, and looking at the confusion matrix reveals that our basic models have low ***Recall*** scores.
 In this practical business—just like the classic malignant tumor cancer classification problem—our goal is to maximize marketting campaign efforts by signing up more customers for termed CD.
 If we have a low ***Recall*** score with high ***False Negative*** numbers, it means we are misclassifying some of the prospective customers as insignificant, and no matter how high our accuracy is, we are losing these businesses.
 So on the next iteration, ***GridSearchCV*** is used to find an optimal model to increase the ***Recal*** score.

 ![Basic Models Confusion Matrix](images/p3_basic_cm.png)